Frequently Asked Questions About Ketamine Therapy

 How do I get started with IV ketamine infusion therapy?

 Just give us a call (425‑835‑2363) and Eli can answer most of your questions right away.
-We are available any time Wednesday through Sunday, 8:00 AM to 5:30 PM.
+We are available from 8:00 AM until 5:30 PM, 7 days a week.
 We are happy to tell you more about the treatments we offer, as well as answer most of your questions the first time you talk with us.
 You won't hear any sales pitches, just honest answers to your questions.
 We want to help you make the best decision about your health, whether that involves coming to us or not.
 If, after talking with us, you feel you are ready to move forward, we can also get you scheduled for an intake call with Liana.
 During the intake phone call, she will ask you questions about your medical history to rule out any contraindications or safety issues, as well as give you a chance to ask any specific clinical questions Eli was not able to answer previously.
 You can read more about getting started with ketamine therapy on this page.

 Do I need a referral to start ketamine therapy?